25 Years of Questionable Behavior

 What's this all about?

-In celebration of a quarter-century's worth of health-related questions, responses, and wonderful readers like you, the 25 Years of Questionable Behavior campaign aims to recognize the history of Go Ask Alice! as a resource to inform decisions about health and well-being — and have just a little bit of fun while doing it.
-Special features of this campaign include: big ol' milestones, interesting inquiries (aren't they all interesting?), tons of trends from days of yore, and more.
-You can check back regularly for more goodies and there'll be even more posted on social media (search for #25yearsofgoaskalice).
+In celebration of a quarter-century's worth of health-related questions, responses, and wonderful readers like you, learn a bit more about the history of Go Ask Alice! as a resource to inform decisions about health and well-being — and have just a little bit of fun while doing it.

 Hope you enjoy taking a ride on this memory lane train and learning along the way!